Larry Schweikart: Early life and education

-Larry Schweikart was born in 1951 in Mesa, Arizona to a cattle ranching family and lived in Higley until his father Earl died in 1960.
+Schweikart was born in 1951 in Mesa, Arizona to a cattle ranching family and lived in Higley until his father Earl died in 1960.
 After his father's death, Larry and his mother moved to a house in Chandler, Arizona, that Earl had already purchased.

 Beginning in high school, Schweikart played drums for rock bands, even though he could not read music.
 Schweikart graduated from Chandler High School in 1968 and Arizona State University in 1972 with a B.A. in political science.
-Schweikart had a C average at Arizona State.
 As he recounted his undergraduate years: "The whole time I was racing cars and playing rock 'n roll music and paid no attention to my grades."

 From 1975 to 1976, Schweikart performed for the band Rampage, which opened for Steppenwolf among others.
 Rampage also released a single, "Didn't Want to Have to Say Goodbye to You", that was praised by Record World.

 In 1977, exhausted by the travel schedule with Rampage, Schweikart returned to Arizona, became a middle school English teacher in Eloy, and enrolled in graduate school at Arizona State.
 Schweikart continued playing drums at nightclubs during his graduate school years.
 At Arizona State, Schweikart wrote a national Phi Alpha Theta prize-winning article on the Peary diaries and wrote a pamphlet on the history of banking in Arizona.
 He received his M.A. in History in 1980.
 Schweikart also retired from drumming in 1980, concerned about possible hearing loss.

 He then received a Ph.D. in History from the University of California, Santa Barbara in 1983.
 His doctoral dissertation was Banking in the American South, 1836-1865.